María Josefa Massanés: Stay in Madrid

 In January 1843 she married Infantry Captain Fernando González de Ortega.
 Due to her husband's destiny, they resided in Madrid between 1843 and 1844, a period that allowed her to become known in the circles of the Court.
-In 1843, she was appointed a member of the Liceo Artístico-Literario de Madrid.
+In 1844, she was appointed a member of the Liceo Artístico-Literario de Madrid.

-In Madrid she experienced a very prolific period, in which we find works such as La voz de Dios (El Reflejo, March 9, 1843), Oh padre mío!
+In Madrid she experienced wrote a number of works, including La voz de Dios (El Reflejo, March 9, 1843), Oh padre mío!
 (El Heraldo, September 18, 1844, El Imparcial, September 26, 1844), paradigmatic poems such as in the Semanario Pintoresco Español (1843), La Verdad (1844), as well as in La Civilización (1842) and Almacén de Frutos Literarios (1843, 1844).

 In 1844 the couple returned to Barcelona, where he was an important member of a literary circle and resumed the cultural life of Barcelona as a personage of importance and this fact increased with the publication of A S.A.R. el esclarecido Duque de Montpensier por su feliz enlace con S.A.
 Serenísima la Infanta de España, Doña Luisa Fernanda de Borbón (1846).